xArm-Developer/xarm_ros/ReadMe.md

 * <font color=blue>move_line_tool:</font> straight-line motion based on the **Tool coordinate system** rather than the base system.
 Corresponding function in SDK is "set_tool_position()".
 Please ***keep in mind that*** before calling the 4 motion services above, first set robot mode to be 0, then set robot state to be 0, by calling relavent services.
 Meaning of the commands are consistent with the descriptions in product ***user manual***, other xarm API supported functions are also available as service call.
 Refer to [xarm_msgs package](./xarm_msgs/) for more details and usage guidance.

+* <font color=blue>move_line_aa:</font> straight-line motion, with orientation expressed in **Axis-angle** rather than roll-pitch-yaw angles.
+Please refer to xArm user manual for detailed explanation of axis-angle before using this command.

 * <font color=blue>move_servo_cart/move_servoj:</font> streamed high-frequency trajectory command execution in Cartesian space or joint space.
 Corresponding functions in SDK are set_servo_cartesian() and set_servo_angle_j().
 An alternative way to implement <font color=red>velocity control</font>.
 These two services operate the robot in mode 1.
 Special **RISK ASSESMENT** is required before using them.
-Please read the guidance carefully at [chapter 7.2-7.3](https://github.com/xArm-Developer/xarm_ros/tree/master/examples#2-servo_cartesian-streamed-cartesian-trajectory)
+Please read the guidance carefully at [chapter 7.2-7.3](https://github.com/xArm-Developer/xarm_ros/tree/master/examples#2-servo_cartesian-streamed-cartesian-trajectory).

 #### Starting xArm by ROS service: